 What else should we know about the ILINX 9.1 release?

-Analytics is a tool that we continue to enhance.
-ILINX Analytics is a tool to create these visual presentations or a business information dashboard.
+ILINX Analytics is a tool that we continue to enhance.
+You can use it to create these visual presentations or a business information dashboard.
 Whether pie charts, area charts, or reports, you can surface critical process information out to your users.
 These can be secured.
-It’s a great value to embed Analytics within the ILINX Engage user interface.
+It’s a great value to embed ILINX Analytics within the ILINX Engage user interface.
 In 9.1, we’ve added advanced data filtering options to allow you to create dashboards that have very, very important information filtered in precisely the way that you want them.
 We heard the customer feedback that we had an excellent presentation, but we needed to tease out the correct information.
 We’ve done that in ILINX 9.1.

 You’ll see those couple of other products when we start rolling those things out.
 ILINX Import: we have added the OAuth security integration for Microsoft Exchange Online.
 It’s a little more modern than a basic authentication.
 That feedback came right from users.
 We’ve added additional error handling options.
 You can handle those more effectively as you work with Import and deal with failed documents or failed imports.